Rushden & Higham United F.C.: Merger

 In 2007 the decision was made to merge the two clubs, with the new club playing at Rangers' ground in order to preserve United Counties League football within the two towns.
 With assistance from the Stadia Improvement fund the Hayden Road ground was brought up to the required standard and Rushden & Higham United was founded.
 Rushden Rangers continued at youth level for one season before also changing their name to Rushden & Higham United.

-From the start of the 2017–2018 season AFC Rushden & Diamonds agreed a groundshare with the club whereby R&D moved to Hayden Road.
-At the end of the 2020–21 season the club were transferred to Division One of the Spartan South Midlands League finishing in a credible 11th place in their first season.
+At the end of the 2020–21 season the club were transferred to Division One of the Spartan South Midlands League finishing in a credible 11th place in their first season under the management of Tyler Merries.

+The Lankies finished 14th in the Spartan South Midlands League in the 2022–23 season with Aaron Cormack taking charge.

+The Lankies finished 18th in the Spartan South Midlands League in the 2023–24 season with Jon Shanks replacing Aaron Cormack two thirds of the way through the season.

+The Lankies finished 17th in the Spartan South Midlands League in the 2024-25 season with Danny Jackson replacing Jon Shanks in late December 2024.